 Our heritage is all of the cultural remnants left behind by previous generations.
 Public spaces, streets and city infrastructure and our own houses are all records of the way we live and the decisions made by generations before us.
 Heritage conservation is the process of protecting these structures through policy, physical restoration and by creating an enhanced public significance.

-This course offers insights into the importance of cultural continuity and place identity while challenging you to imagine how to regenerate and renew buildings, urban areas and cultural landscapes through architectural intervention and urban strategy.
+This course will equip you with a deep understanding of cultural continuity and place identity while challenging you to imagine how to regenerate and renew historic buildings, urban areas and cultural landscapes through architectural intervention and urban strategy.

 Gain industry relevant experience via a graduate internship and benefit from mentoring by heritage professionals through the International Council of Monuments and Sites.

-If you are a graduate of the Bachelor of Architecture and Environments or come from an architectural, urban planning, archaeological, historical, engineering or related background, this course will develop your specialist conservation and adaptive reuse skills.
+If you come from an architectural, urban planning, archaeological, historical, engineering or related background, or are a graduate of the Bachelor of Architecture and Environments, this course will develop your specialist conservation and adaptive reuse skills.
 We also welcome applicants from other disciplines.